IFRCGo/ecv-toolkit/app/_action/action-19_en.md

 - Social.
 Risk taking, over- or under-eating, increased intake of alcohol or cigarettes, aggression, withdrawal, isolation.

 ### Psychosocial support
--	The term ‘psychosocial’ refers to the dynamic relationship between the psychological and social dimensions of a person, where the dimensions influence each other.
+-	The term "psychosocial" refers to the dynamic relationship between the psychological and social dimensions of a person, where the dimensions influence each other.
 The psychological dimension includes emotional and thought processes, feelings and reactions.
 The social dimension includes relationships, family and community networks, social values and cultural practices.
--	‘Psychosocial support’ refers to actions that meet the psychological and social needs of individuals, families and communities.
+-	"Psychosocial support" refers to actions that meet the psychological and social needs of individuals, families and communities.
 -	We provide psychosocial support to help people who have been affected by a crisis to recover.
 Early and adequate psychosocial support can prevent distress and suffering from turning into more severe mental health problems.

 #### *Hobfoll et al (2007) proposed that five principles should drive psychosocial support during emergencies.
 Interventions should:*